-Green spaces and urban forests are a very important aspect for large urban settings, for cleaner air and cooler surroundings.
+Green spaces and urban forests are very important aspects for large urban settings, for cleaner air and cooler surroundings.
 Trees are in fact very real assets, just not ones we are used to thinking about.
 Two of the most challenging assets for councils are trees and cemeteries because they don’t fit the mould of hard engineering assets.

 Tree assets are seldom discussed in asset renewal cost valuations and are generally not represented in long-term financial plans or Asset Management Plans.
 However, public tree networks have the potential to be one of the most financially significant asset categories in an asset register.